jerry81/leetcode/README.md

 - you need two pointers - one to the head of the new tree
 - another for the tail.

+## Khan's Topological Sort

+- application - 380 - parallel courses 3
+- only for directed Acyclic graph
+- calculate indegrees for all nodes
+- use queue - store current indegree==0
+- iterate through lowest indegrees (0)
+  - while updating indegrees for their neighbors
+  - push to queue if indegree 0

 # TIL

 ```